AI Search Visibility Metrics: The Numbers That Actually Matter

 One of the genuinely surprising things I learned working through this data is how differently each AI platform behaves with citations and mentions.
 It is not small variation.
 The platforms are structurally different in ways that change what you measure and how you interpret it.

 ChatGPT mentions brands frequently but links to them rarely.
-When someone asks ChatGPT for a recommendation, the response often reads like a knowledgeable friend giving advice: “HubSpot and Salesforce are the most common choices, but if you’re looking for something lighter, Pipedrive is worth a look.”
-Three brands mentioned, zero links.
+When someone asks ChatGPT for a recommendation, the response often reads like a knowledgeable friend giving advice: three brands mentioned, zero links.
 The user gets the recommendation, searches one of those names on Google, and the entire AI-initiated journey gets attributed to organic search.
 ChatGPT gets no credit in any analytics platform.
 If you only track citations with links, ChatGPT looks like it barely matters.
 If you track mentions, the picture changes dramatically.
+Understanding how ChatGPT handles SEO changes how you approach the platform strategically.

 Perplexity operates more like a search engine with inline citations.
 Every response includes numbered source links.
 The citation-to-mention ratio is healthier than any other platform, meaning when Perplexity names your brand, it usually links to you too.
 Conversion rates from Perplexity referral traffic tend to be notably higher than from traditional organic search, possibly because users arriving from Perplexity have already read a synthesized answer and are further along in their decision process.